m-omidi/m-omidi.github.io/index.md

     hyphens: auto;
     font-size: 0.9em;
     color: #ffffff;">
-    Over the years, I worked on a range of technical projects across different sectors, developing my ability to adapt, collaborate, and deliver reliable solutions.
-I gradually learned that true expertise is not just about collecting skills but about recognizing the situations where errors can arise and building the discipline to prevent them.
+    Over the years, a range of technical projects across different sectors provided the opportunity to develop adaptability, collaboration, and a focus on delivering reliable solutions.
+Gradually, it became clear that true expertise lies not only in collecting skills but in anticipating potential errors and maintaining the discipline to prevent them.
   </p>

   <p style="text-align: justify;